StarRocks/starrocks/docs/en/administration/FE_configuration.md

 #### reset_election_group

 - **Default:** FALSE
-- **Description:** If true, FE will reset bdbje replication group(that is, to remove all electable nodes' info) and is supposed to start as Leader.
-After reset, this node will be the only member in the cluster, and the others node should be rejoin to this cluster by `Alter system add/drop follower/observer 'xxx'`; Use this configuration only when the leader cannot be successfully elected (Because most of the follower data has been damaged).
+- **Description:** If this parameter is set to `TRUE`, the FE will reset BDBJE replication group (that is, remove the information of all electable nodes) and start as the leader FE.
+After the reset, this FE will be the only member in the cluster, and other FEs can rejoin this cluster by using `ALTER SYSTEM ADD/DROP FOLLOWER/OBSERVER 'xxx'`.
+Use this setting only when no leader FE can be elected because the data of most follower FEs have been damaged.

 #### metadata_journal_ignore_replay_failure

 - **Default:** FALSE
-- **Description:** Ignore journal replay failures, but this configuration does not take effect for failures that will damage cluster data.
+- **Description:** Whether to ignore journal replay failures.
+TRUE indicates journal replay failures will be ignored.
+This configuration does not take effect for failures that will damage cluster data.

 #### edit_log_port